Go Nagai: Legacy

 Nagai is credited with pioneering the super robot genre with Mazinger Z and the magical girl genre with Cutie Honey.
 Violence Jack also created the post-apocalyptic manga and anime genre.
 Its desert wasteland setting had biker gangs, anarchic violence, ruined buildings, innocent civilians, tribal chiefs, and small abandoned villages.
 This was similar to, and may have influenced, the desert wasteland settings of later post-apocalyptic franchises such as the Australian film series Mad Max (1979 debut) and the Japanese manga and anime series Fist of the North Star (Hokuto no Ken, 1983 debut).

-Anime director Hideaki Anno (Evangelion) cited Devilman and Mazinger as a source of inspiration for Evangelion during a conversation between him and Go Nagai published in Devilman Tabulae Anatomicae.
+Director and animator Hideaki Anno cited both Devilman and Mazinger as sources of inspiration for his Neon Genesis Evangelion series during a conversation between him and Nagai published in Devilman Tabulae Anatomicae in 1999.
+Anno would later direct a theatrical tokusatsu feature-length film adaptation of Cutie Honey (on which Nagai makes a cameo appearance), as well as a three-part OVA series with the same plot as the movie titled Re: Cutie Honey, both released in 2004.

 In an interview in the booklet that comes in the premium Blu-ray edition of Dororon Enma-kun Meeramera, the animation director Takahiro Kimura claims to be a Go Nagai fan since he was a child and that Dororon Enma-kun was his favourite.

 Manga artist Kentaro Miura (Berserk) claims that he likes Go Nagai's dynamic style and that Nagai had a big influence on him, in an interview which was included as an extra in the fourth volume of the North American DVD release by Media Blasters in 2002.

 Movie director Yoshihiro Nishimura (Tokyo Gore Police) claimed that he's a fan of Go Nagai's works in an interview with Sancho Asia and said that he wants to re-adapt Devilman into a live action movie since he did not like the 2004 live action Devilman adaptation by Hiroyuki Nasu.
 In another interview by Screen Anarchy, he also said that he wanted to adapt Violence Jack into live action.